geoffdaniels/memoryGame/README.md

 ## Buildout

 I started the project by looking over all three files (index.html, app.css and app.js); after reviewing the connection between them I loaded the html page and attempted to manipulate the game board.
 I then used Chrome's Dev tools to inspect everything I could and began code out from there.

+I reviewed lessons within the Udacity Front End Web Dev course on loops, arrays, setTimeOut and other functions to create connections between functions themselves, the css page and html page.

+It was a constant back and forth of scripting in Atom, saving and refreshing in Chrome and then utilizing the console in Chrome to research changes and functions